Hey there, we noticed you didn't complete your Advanced Coupons purchase.

 If you have any questions, please reach out to our support team!

-Coupon Marketing for Holidays and Celebrations
+Coupon Marketing For Holidays And Celebrations

-Store Coupons for January & February: Australia Day & Valentine’s Day
+Marketing Seasonality For January & February: Australia Day & Valentine’s Day

-Let’s say it’s January, with February approaching fast.
 Do you have a store that sells chocolate?
 Roses?
 Jewelry?
 Lingerie?
 Or anything that says romance, for that matter?
 If you do, please tell me you’re incentivizing your current customers and wannabe customers with coupons.
 Give them a reason to buy from your store not one of your competitors.

 Let’s not forget Australia Day!
 If you’ve just started to give consideration to how you’ll market for it, you may have missed the boat, but never fear.
-You know there’s always those stragglers who wait until the last minute to do their shopping.
-So get some coupons circulating for your totes, caps, hats, flip flops, or virtually anything your flag can be printed or stamped on.

-Store Coupons for March & April: Mardi Gras & Easter
+Marketing Seasonality For March & April: Mardi Gras & Easter

 I know, I know.
 You’re wondering why I would mention Mardi Gras, right?
 As if every store owner catered to the US audience.
 But hold on.
 Did you know Mardi Gras is celebrated in about a dozen countries worldwide, not just in New Orleans, USA?